 Even if e-learning has taken over most of the routine work of the teacher, the Delft method leaves room for a teacher.
 However, under strict rules.
 The conversation class is for the students and the teacher facilitates the conversation.

 Strict rules for the teacher

 Which are these strict rules?
-In the first place, in the conversation class both subject and the words that the teacher is using, are restricted. to the Lesson studied.
+In the first place, in the conversation class both the subject and the words that the teacher is using, are restricted to the Lesson studied.
 The teacher uses the words and sentences that the students prepared in the e-learning only.
 No long personal teacher stories – maybe a short anecdote, in case it fits in the theme.

 In conclusion, the restricted teacher’s role is a Delft method fundamental.
 Why?
-Because in the Delft method the student is active, the student thinks, and the student concludes.
+Because in the Delft method, the student is active, the student thinks, and the student concludes.
 What you learn by experiencing and finding out yourself, stays forever.

 Let’s go to the last Delft method essential: grammar.

 Did you ever wonder how a child learns the language?
 Why is the popular word for ‘native language’ ‘your mother tongue?
 It’s because you, as a baby, started imitating the nearest person – generally your mother.
 She fed, washed you, and dressed you.
 Doing this, she was watching you, smiling at you, and … talking to you all the time.

 To be more specific, your mother was ‘motherising’, talking in that special language that adults use to talk to babies – full of tenderness and in that special tone that is used all over the world.
 Like all mothers, yours wanted you to laugh at her and that’s why she talked silly words to you, hoping for your first smile.